jamesbaldwin05/data-science-teaching-cosine/modules/beginner/07_visualisation.md

 ### Histograms

-`plt.hist()` creates a histogram, used for showing the distribution of data.
+`plt.hist()` creates a histogram, used to show the distribution of data.

 ```python
 import numpy as np